gaoadam/gaoadam-gaoadam.github.io/docs/projects/dynamic_modeler/dynamic_modeler.md

 Behold, the damped driven oscillator:

 Consider an object with mass m attached to a spring with "spring constant" k.
 There is also a friction constant b which damps the oscillation of the spring.
-Finally, there is also a driving force $F(t)$ pushing and pulling on the spring.
+Finally, there is also a driving force $$F(t)$$ pushing and pulling on the spring.

 Let's say someone pulls on the mass away from the spring's equilibrium and lets go, this would lead to a harmonic oscillation, in addition to the driving force.